 What is vinyasa yoga?

-"Vinyasa" means "to place in a special way" — the style sequences postures so each movement transitions on an inhale or exhale.
+"Vinyasa" means "to place in a special way".
+The style sequences postures so each movement transitions on an inhale or exhale.
 A typical class starts with a warm-up, builds through sun salutations, reaches a peak pose (often a balance or inversion), and winds down with stretches and a final savasana.
 The pace is moderate to brisk, and the emphasis is on flow rather than long holds.

 Vinyasa vs hatha vs ashtanga